Text message shorthand is dead and I’m happy about that!

 I just had a thought!
 Growing up in the good old days meant using those red handwriting pens and writing pages and pages of cursive text and reviewing every word using a big fat English dictionary.

-This then led to poor spelling and words that were hard to dicypher and comprehend.
+This then led to poor spelling and words that were hard to decipher and comprehend.
 Years went by with twisty thumbs and broken language.

 It was just a quick thought process that ran through my head and I was like ‘hmm interesting’ and thought I’d share!